-Dr. Leo Nissola is an International Medical Expert, author of several scientific papers, and featured Medical Contributor to television networks, and cited by high-tier publications and trusted print outlets.
+Dr. Leo Nissola authored several scientific papers, and developed clinical trials for cancer patients in the United States.
+He is a featured Medical Contributor to television networks, and cited by high-tier publications and trusted print outlets.
 He is a former Medical Oncology Fellow at the University of Texas MD Anderson Cancer Center in Houston.

-His focus as a scientist is on checkpoint inhibitors and the mechanisms of immune resistance.
+His focus as a scientist is on checkpoint inhibitors and the mechanisms of immune resistance to immunotherapy.
 Those drugs block proteins called checkpoints made by some types of immune system cells, such as T cells and some cancer cells.
 They help keep immune responses from being too strong and sometimes keep T cells from killing cancer cells.
-His scientific heart has been on finding innovative ways to fight cancer and overcome adaptive immune resistance after therapy with immune checkpoint inhibitors.
+His scientific heart is on finding innovative ways to fight cancer and overcome adaptive immune resistance after therapy with immune checkpoint inhibitors.

 He is a Published Book Author in Immunology.
-For over a decade, Dr. Leo Nissola has researched and studied Lupus.
+For over a decade, Dr. Leo Nissola researches and studies Lupus.
 This autoimmune disorder affects over 5 million people worldwide.
 Lupus occurs when the immune system attacks the body's tissues and causes inflammation in many organs.
-Dr. Leo Nissola's book on Systemic Lupus Erythematosus has been used by Medical Schools across the globe.
+Dr. Leo Nissola's book on Systemic Lupus Erythematosus is used by Medical Schools across the globe.

-Leo Nissola, MD, is a frequent Medical Contributor and Medical Correspondent to high-tier television networks and broadcast programs, like CBS News and Fox News.
-Dr. Leo Nissola is widely published in leading international media outlets like USA Today, The Boston Globe, and The Telegraph U.K.; his opinion pieces and bylines are featured on Yahoo!, msn.com, and several other trusted media outlets.
+Leo Nissola, MD, is a frequent Medical Contributor to high-tier television networks and broadcast programs, like CBS News and Fox News.
+Dr. Leo Nissola is widely published in leading international media outlets like USA Today, The Boston Globe, and The Telegraph U.K.; his opinion pieces and bylines are featured on USA Today, Tallahassee Democrat, Yahoo!, msn.com, and several other trusted media outlets.

-As a clinician, Dr. Leo Nissola had Medical training in surgical oncology, medical oncology, and has been at the forefront of patient care.
+As a clinician, Dr. Leo Nissola trained in surgical oncology, medical oncology, and worked at the forefront of patient care.

-Dr. Leo Nissola's main research areas are cancer, immunotherapy, COVID-19, Lupus, and other immunodeficiencies.
+Dr. Leo Nissola's main research areas are cancer, immunotherapy, COVID-19, Lupus, and other autoimmune diseases and immunodeficiencies.